+\ast Choose one of MU 011 or MU 029, based on primary applied instrument.

+BI 230 is an approved substitution to the Woods Core Science requirement for Music Therapy majors.

-- Choose one of MU 011 or MU 029, based on primary applied instrument. - ^ MU 243 and MU 352 count as Music Core electives, and are not included in the total of Music Therapy credit hours. - # 4 credit hours of MT Internship I are required.
-However, if the student has not met all clock hour and competency requirements at the end of MT Internship I, the student must register for a new clinical internship and take MT Internship II.
-The academic advisor will work with the student to determine the appropriate number of credit hours if a second clinical internship is needed. - + MT Practicum courses are typically taken for 0.5 or 1 credit each semester over 3-7 semesters.
+^ MU 243 and MU 352 count as Music Core electives, and are not included in the total of Music Therapy credit hours.

+A Music Therapy Internship experience requires the following: completion of at least 900 clock hours;

+achievement of all professional competencies and; at least 4 academic credits.
+If any of those elements are incomplete after finishing MU 490, the student must register for MU 491.
+The advisor will assist the student regarding amount of credit to register for in each Internship course, according to that student's needs.

++ MT Practicum courses are typically taken for 0.5 or 1 credit each semester over 3-7 semesters.
 An MT elective can be taken for 1 credit with instructor approval: MU 367 Intensive Music Therapy Practicum, typically in the summer.